Jaeger-LeCoultre Powermatic 14ct 1948 – Ist Edition!

 These movements are strong, accurate and very reliable, making it completely practical and appropriate for regular everyday use.
 Our watchmaker has indicated this particular movement is in top condition and with regular servicing, every 3 years we fully expect this watch to run very happily for many more decades to come!
 We are therefore very pleased to offer a 12 month warranty on this watch movement* and servicing in the future, as required.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 Solid gold Jaeger-LeCoultre Powermatics are rare, as for some reason most were made with rolled gold cases which are effectively steel with a thicker gold plate.
 The 14ct solid yellow gold example here has a 33mm diameter case, excluding the JL signed crown.
 This case has the most beautiful ‘bullhorn’ lugs which significantly add to the presence of the watch on the wrist.

 The watch case is in immaculate condition with no scratches, dings or damage visible to the naked eye.
 The inside of the case is correctly signed ‘LeCoultre’ and ’14K Gold’ with the case reference number 1027.

 Please note – our standard advice applies: Vintage Watches should be kept clean and dry at all times.

 The Strap and Buckle

-The watch is fitted with a new Burgundy lizard skin strap and a rare gold-plated JLC buckle.
-Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
+The watch is fitted with a new burgundy Lizard strap and a rare gold-plated JLC buckle.
+However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain padded leather, alligator, crocodile or lizard skin.

 The Box and Papers